 Start with a strong introduction to Pocket Prep in class or via email.
 Include:

-• Why it matters?
-Pocket Prep questions are aligned to your exam's subject outline.
-Our quiz-based app uses science-backed study techniques to help you learn and retain the information you need.
+The Learning Science Behind Pocket Prep - We uses science-backed study techniques to help students learn and retain the information they need.

 Live Walkthrough and Teaching Tool